 Project Management Championships Circa 2013

 This website has been archived and is part of the required reading for Justin Brak's 3rd year Business Management course.
-Mr. Brak comes to the university having managed a robotics manufacturing business specializing in precision products.
-He is best known for automating the process used to assemble high end fashion accessories such as his award winning designer round eyeglasses products for a major online retailer.
-He also handled project management for Iforce Technology, a maker of precision jet engine parts.
+Mr. Brak comes to the university with a widely varied background in business and education.
+He's well known for his Medieval Philosophy course but he has also managed a robotics manufacturing business specializing in precision products.
+Acknowledging that smart business owes a tribute to the ancient philosophers, students are advised to read this treatise on the idea of nothing prior to the first class.
 His book, Hands Free Management is a standard read for many business schools.
 Students can obtain the full reading list from his webpage on the university's supplemental website.

 Project business is a growing tool for many organizations to stay competitive.
 Since utilizing projects as a working method has increased, project business should be seen as a future job.
 There is a lack of young, talented project managers.
 PM Championships is to respond to this need.